Hagai Shaham: Teaching

 Combined with his career as a performer Hagai Shaham teaches violin playing and conducts master classes, primarily in Israel and Europe.
 He was a faculty member of the Jerusalem Academy of Music and Dance.
 In 2007, he joined the music faculty at the renowned Thornton School of Music at the University of Southern California (USC; where Jascha Heifetz has taught violin playing).
 Since 2009 he has been a professor at the Buchmann-Mehta School of Music (formerly the Samuel Rubin Israel Academy of Music), in the Faculty of Arts at Tel Aviv University.
 He is currently teaching at Stony Brook University in Long Island, NY.
 In the summer months, he teaches at the Heifetz International Music Institute in Staunton, VA.

 Shaham is online Master Teacher at iClassical Academy with whom he has recorded several online Masterclasses.

 Awards

 In September 1990, Hagai Shaham and his duo partner Arnon Erez won the first prize at the ARD International Music Competition in Munich in the Violin-Piano duo category, the first competitors to be awarded this coveted first prize since 1971.
 His other awards include first prizes at the Ilona Kornhouser competition, the Israeli Broadcasting Authority Young Artist competition, The Tel-Aviv Rubin Academy competition, four Clairmont Awards, and annual scholarship from the American-Israel Cultural Foundation.

-More
+Personal life

 Hagai Shaham is a co-founder of the Ilona Feher Foundation.

 He is married and has three children.
 Mezzo-soprano Rinat Shaham is his sister.